 A rash indicates an abnormal change in skin color or texture.
 Rashes are usually caused by skin irritation, which may have many causes.
 There are many types of rashes, including eczema.
-Eczema is term for a group of medical conditions that cause the skin to become inflamed or irritated.
-The most common type of eczema is known as atopic dermatitis, or atopic eczema.
-Atopic refers to a group of diseases with often inherited tendency to develop other allergic conditions such as asthma and hay fever.
+Eczema is a term for a group of medical conditions that cause the skin to become inflamed or irritated.
+The most common type of eczema is known as atopic dermatitis or atopic eczema.
+Atopic refers to a group of diseases with an often inherited tendency to develop other allergic conditions such as asthma and hay fever.

 What are the symptoms of Eczema?

-No matter which part of the skin is affected, eczema is almost always itchy.
+No matter which part of the skin is affected, eczema rash is almost always itchy.
 Sometimes the itching will start before the rash appears, but when it does the rash most commonly occurs on the face, knees, hands, or feet.
 It may also affect other areas as well.